-Are you the type of person who is looking to donate money to a good cause it are unsure where you should begin?
-You have heard that there are a lot of organizations that “spend too much money” on overhead, and you want to make sure that ALL “your money” goes to the “cause”.
-If so, I’d like to ask you that you to not be “that donor”.
-A donor whose only concern is efficiency of “your money”, and not the impact of the organization.
+Are you the type of person who is looking to donate money to a good cause it is unsure where you should begin?
+You have heard that there are a lot of organizations that “spend too much money” on overhead, and you want to make sure that ALL “your money” goes to the “cause.”
+If so, I’d like to ask you to not be “that donor.”
+A donor whose only concern is the efficiency of “your money,” and not the impact of the organization.
 I ask this because that is he wrong position to begin what I hope should be a donation where your dollars are most effective.
 Which is not simply a measure of how effective the cash flow of the organization is.

 I ask this as there are more than a few studies, including this recent one from global giving, that have been published showing that organizations who invest in themselves have more impact along the lines of eradicating polio, malaria, hunger, as well as increasing the opportunities that children have to access education, women have to open businesses, and cities have to support the homeless.